thermalogic/RustSEUIF97/README.md

 For detailed comparison and key improvements, see [Rust vs C Version Comparison](./docs/RUST_VS_C_COMPARISON.md).

+## Acceleration Methods:

+- **Profiling-guided loop tiling** partitions polynomial summation into cache-friendly tiles with empirically determined boundaries, enabling more effective SIMD vectorization.
+- **Shared-power scaling** exploits the mathematical relationship between Gibbs/Helmholtz free energy polynomials and their partial derivatives to compute them simultaneously in a single pass, eliminating redundant power calculations.

+For more details on these algorithms, see [code snippets of the acceleration methods](./docs/code_snippets_acceleration_method.md).

 ## Install the crate

 ```bash
 cargo add seuif97
 ```
 ## Property Calculation Functions

 The package provides two types of API for property calculation.